raulKamm/AspectCache/README.md

-The caching solutions available today for application-generated objects are difficult to use as they offer little help for the management of stored entries: the duty of keeping them up to date is left to application, which is a common cause of errors and makes code maintenance difficult.
+The caching solutions available today for application-generated objects are difficult to use as they offer little help for the management of stored entries: the duty of keeping them up to date is left to the application, which is a common cause of errors and makes code maintenance difficult.

 AspectCache exploits aspect programming techniques and code weaving to cache selected methods and